| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 not only with the shah but also with the United States.
 Indifferent to the threats of Khomeini and his followers, the shah

 continued to maintain control of the country well into the 1970s.
-Iranian dissidents lashed out not only at

 the shah's regime but also at the United States.
 In the early 1970s, several American military men were assassinated, and